"Reorder columns" node

 • Add condition - you can create a dynamic condition which columns must meet to be reordered; for this purpose, you can use logical operators such as contain, starts with, ends with, and so on.

-Important: You can’t combine dynamic conditions with the Include all except these option.
+You can't combine dynamic conditions with the Include all except these option.

 For further instructions, select one of the tabs below, depending on the option you have chosen in step 3.